jillxoreilly/StatsCourseBook_2024/Chapter3_DataWrangling/.ipynb_checkpoints/MT_wk3_ReportExample-checkpoint.md

 **NOTE - hiding the code**

 The nice thing about Jupyter Notebooks is that your code is in there, so anyone can check and reproduce your analysis process.
 However, in general you don't want your report cluttered up with code which may be confusing or distracting for a client.
-You can hide the code in JupyterLab by clicking View-->Collapse all code
+You can hide the code in JupyterLab by clicking View-->Collapse all code.
+In Colab, collapse individual cells by clicking the cell, then View—>Show/hide code

 I recommend you aim for a report which is readable and user friendly once the code has been collapsed; try collapsing the code in the example report on the next page to see what I mean here!